trimble-oss/modus-react-bootstrap/CONTRIBUTING.md

 We are happy to accept contributions from the community to improve this project.

+## Submitting Issues

+Whether you're contributing directly to the code or have suggestions, submitting an issue through GitHub is needed for referencing changes.
+Please submit change items as an Issue [here](https://github.com/trimble-oss/modus-react-bootstrap/issues) by choosing a appropriate template.

+Also add a priority level label to the issue.
+The priority options are low, medium, and high.
+If you are unsure of its priority, reach out to one of the developers for their opinion.

 ## Editing using the GitHub Web Interface

 1. Open [GitHub](https://github.com/trimble-oss/modus-react-bootstrap) in your browser.